parkmax1998/monty-hall-python/README.md

 This program was written in order to create a showcase of why one should switch - it's much easier to explain why the player should switch if they play the game themselves.

 [Wikipedia Source](https://en.wikipedia.org/wiki/Monty_Hall_problem)

-This is a commit test.
-I am testing the commit so I can be better at Git.